kuria/event/README.markdown

 ## <a name="features"></a> Features

 - managing listeners for specific events (callbacks & event subscribers)
-- managing global listeners (called for all events)
+- managing global listeners (invoked before any event)
-- all listeners can be ordered by priority
+- indididual listeners can be ordered by priority
 - event dispatching
     - event name + any number of arguments
     - no specialized event object needed (unless you make one)